eliquious/primes/README.md

 ```

 Another way to get the same answer is to mod the prime by 360 degrees.
+This method perhaps allows for more undersanding as the last digit will not change if the modulo divisor is divisible by 10.

 ![Prime azimuths](./images/AzimuthByLastDigit.png)

+I have also noticed that each azimuth seems to be 'sourced' by a limited set of other azimuths.
+Azimuths farther away from the prime is less likely to provide for the previous prime by some logarithmic bound.
+That is to say that smaller prime gaps are more likely.

+If one could understand the probability to which each azimuth sources another, then perhaps you could limit the search for the following prime to the numbers along certain azimuths.
+I imagine there is a proof in there somewhere, but I would not be able to find it.